-The Police Foundation and Crest are undertaking new research into how UK policing and the Covid-19 pandemic.
-The project seeks to identify how policing has coped with the Covid-19 pandemic by examining the strengths and weaknesses of the current policing model in England and Wales, with a particular focus on: structures; use of technology; strategic planning; and public consent.
+The Police Foundation and Crest Advisory have completed a major research project on UK policing and the Covid-19 pandemic.
+The project looked to at how policing has coped with the Covid-19 pandemic by examining the strengths and weaknesses of the current policing model in England and Wales, with a particular focus on structures; use of technology; strategic planning; and public consent.

-The research will be conducted in four phases, using a variety of quantitative and qualitative methodologies: analysis of crime and incident data, including; demand forecasting; structured interviews; focus groups; and polls.
+The research was conducted using a variety of quantitative and qualitative methodologies: analysis of crime and incident data, including demand forecasting, structured interviews, focus groups; and polls.

-Throughout the project, the teams will work closely with an appointed expert advisory group: Martin Hewitt; Sue Mountstevens; Olivia Pinkney; Mike Cunningham; Owen Weatherill; Rt Hon Charles Clarke and Professor Ben Bradford.
+Throughout the project, the teams worked closely with an appointed expert advisory group: Martin Hewitt; Sue Mountstevens; Olivia Pinkney; Mike Cunningham; Owen Weatherill; Rt Hon Charles Clarke and Professor Ben Bradford.

-The final report, to be published by the end of 2020, will make recommendations for improvements ahead of the Royal Commission on Criminal Justice.
+The final report makes recommendations for improvements ahead of the Royal Commission on Criminal Justice.
 The findings will then inform the Strategic Review of Policing in England and Wales.

 All project authors: